wem-r/Trackmania/Server/Trackmania²-Dedicated-Server.md

 Under `<masterserver_account>`, enter the login and password of the server account previously created. \
 If you want to enable Planets transactions on your server, fill in the `<validation_key>`. \
-> If you don’t remember it, you can retrieve or get a new one here \
+> If you don’t remember it, you can retrieve or get a new one here (you will need you game key)\
 > [https://www.maniaplanet.com/account/validation-code](https://www.maniaplanet.com/account/validation-code)

 <p align="center"><img src="img/PrtScr-capture_3-1.png"></p>